romainmltr/probable-dog-airplane/README.md

 1. A user uploads an image via the file input.
 2. The image is processed, and the pre-trained model makes predictions.
 3. The predicted class is displayed on the webpage.
+4. Use the assets in the folder assets to test online

 ---